MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 <sup>*</sup> *If you're using Monthly Channel (Targeted), Teams will be added with an update to Version 1906 starting on approximately June 25, 2019.*

-If you don't want Teams to be added to ***existing*** installations of Office 365 ProPlus when you update to a new version, you can use Group Policy or the Office Deployment Tool.
+If you don't want Teams to be added to ***existing*** installations of Office 365 ProPlus when you update to a new version, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.

-If you use Group Policy, you can enable the *Don't install Microsoft Teams with new installations or updates of Office* policy setting.
-You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

-> [!NOTE]
-> - Be sure you're using at least version 4867.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on June 7, 2019.
-> - Temporarily, the name and help text for this policy setting is available only in English.
-The name and help text will be available in the usual set of languages by June 14, 2019.

 If you want to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md), you need to run the Office Deployment Tool in /configure mode on each device before you update to the new version of Office 365 ProPlus.
 The following is a configuration.xml file you can use with the Office Deployment Tool to exclude Teams from being added to your existing installation of Office 365 ProPlus.

 ```xml